3bu1/Facedetection-Objectdetection/README.md

 Download both CFG and and WEIGHTS files of the model you’ll use and place them in their respective folders (create the bin/ folder for weights).
 If they don’t match you’ll get errors.
 Everything should work now!!!
+You should see now (py3.6) just before ur machine name in terminal.

+<div style="font-size:14px;">Now Lets Jump in to the usage of IP camera modules.</div>

+<p>Lets see folder liveStreaming, This folder helps in streaming a video over IP camera, just in case if u want to use web camera.</p>
+<p>In this folder run main.py, <b>python3 main.py</b>This should stream VideoCamera over your local ip, check localhost:5000/video_feed</p>